OpenOrienteering/mapper/doc/manual/pages/georeferencing.md

 Combined scale factor is the ratio between length in projected coordinates and the length on the ground.

-#### Size calculation
+#### Latitude/longitude calculation details

+Each map object has a one or more x,y positions.
+An object’s geographic coordinates are calculated as needed.
+The calculation is determined by the map’s georeferencing parameters.

+**Scale denominator** is Mapper’s internal representation of the scale.
+For example, in a map with scale 1:5,000, the scale could be represented by the fraction 1/5,000., Its scale denominator is 5,000.

-To calculate the real world length of a straight line,
+To calculate the geographic coordinates of a point on the map,

- - Start with distance on the map, in mm.
+ - Start with the given point’s distance on the map from the reference point, in millimeters.
- - Divide by 1000, yielding distance on the map, in m
+ - Divide the distance by 1000, yielding distance on the map, in meters.
- - Multiply by the map scale denominator, yielding distance in real world meters
+ - Multiply by the map scale denominator, yielding distance in real world meters.
- - Multiply by the auxiliary scale factor, yielding distance on the ellipsoid (in meters)
- - Multiply by the grid scale factor, yielding distance in coordinates of the projected grid (in meters)
+ - Multiply by the combined scale factor, yielding the distance on the projected grid (in meters).

+Having distance, continue and calculate azimuth,

+ - Start with the given point’s (magnetic) azimuth from the reference point, on the map.
+ - Add the grivation, yielding grid azimuth from the reference point.

+Having distance and azimuth, find latitude/longitude

+ - In the projected coordinate system, from the reference point, along the line defined by the azimuth, find the point at the calculated distance.
+ - Use the CRS to transform (Easting, Northing) to (latitude, longitude).

 ### Georeferencing dialog